 Handwriting is a basic skill that influences the quality of work throughout the curriculum.
 At the end of Key Stage 2, all pupils should have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting, and to understand that there are different forms of handwriting used for different purposes.

-We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.
+We aim to make handwriting an automatic process; it should not, however, interfere with - nor take precedence over - the children's creative and mental thinking.

 School Aims: